 (…) Amber Palace is representative of a key phase (17th century) in the development of a common Rajput-Mughal court style, embodied in the buildings and gardens added to Amber by Mirza Raja Jai Singh I.

-Of the six forts making up this world heritage I had the fortune of visiting the Amer Fort (or Amber) near Jaipur, during my tour of India’s famous Golden Triangle route (2017).
+Of the six hill forts of Rajasthan I had the fortune of visiting the Amer Fort (or Amber) near Jaipur.
+I was on a tour of India’s famous Golden Triangle route (2017).
 There are fortifications on all the neighbouring hills around the combined fort and palace in the middle.
 Its location is carefully chosen on top of one of the hills, overlooking the valley and the Maotha Lake.

-Most visitors are invited to ride up to the palace on elephants thus enjoying an entrance to the large courtyard worthy of a king from days gone by.
-The largest courtyard is a mere introduction to the much more elaborate courtyards inside the palace proper making this one of India’s most prominent attractions.
+Most visitors ride up to the palace on elephants thus enjoying an entrance to the large courtyard worthy of a king from days gone by.
+The largest courtyard is a mere introduction to the much more elaborate courtyards inside the palace proper.
+This is one of India’s most prominent attractions.
 It was built in the late 16th century with improvements over the next 150 years or so.